 Ammonia is relatively easy to remove once you know it’s there.
 However, you must act quickly to prevent your fish from dying.
 Once the foul ammonia odor has gone, your tank should be on its way to becoming healthy.

-- Get a good biological filter to break down the tank’s ammonia
+- Get a biological filter to break down the ammonia.

-- Use an ammonia binder in the water when setting up a new aquarium, adding new fish, or cleaning the tank
+- Use an ammonia binder in the water of a new aquarium, adding fish, or during cleaning.

 The best thing you can do for your angelfish is to monitor the toxin levels in the aquarium.
 As soon as they start creeping up, you can act quickly before the fish become affected.